TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/TemplateClass/Index.rst

    }

-After that, you can add titles,  menus, buttons etc using :php:`ModuleTemplate:
+After that you can add titles, menus and buttons using :php:`ModuleTemplate:

 .. code-block:: php